-Be prepared for bear country

-Wildlife scientists note that there is an average of one bear attack in the park each year.
-In 2011, in separate incidents, two visitors were killed by bears inside the park.
+Be prepared for bear country Wildlife scientists note Store all food, trash, and scented that there is an average of one items properly bear attack in the park each All food, trash, scented items, coolers, and year.
+In 2011, in separate incicooking tools must be kept secure in a beardents, two visitors were killed by bears inside the park.
+Your safety cannot be guaranteed.

 Hiking in bear country takes appropriate preparation.
-Before you set out, be sure to learn and think through fully what you need to do if you ever encounter a bear unexpectedly.
-While some insights and advice are offered here, deeper and more detailed resources are available at visitor centers-where public bear spray demonstrations are offered in summer ranger programs-and on the park website.
+Before you set out, be sure to learn what to do if you ever encounter a bear unexpectedly.